Music

 • String Quartet No. 2 (Opus California) Movements 1 (Boardwalk) and 4 (Natural Bridges): Sally Beamish

-Students require a Grade 5 or above at GCSE Music, and approximately Grade 5 standard on their instrument or voice.
+Grade 5 or above in GCSE Music and approximately Grade 5 standard on their chosen instrument or voice.

 Component 1: Performing